spardoel/Sign-language-recognition/Posts/2022-10-10_Sign_language_interpreter_blog_14.md

 # Developing a sign language interpreter using machine learning Part 14 - Implementing the new holistic cropping approach

 In the previous post I talked about how I reworked my appraoch for the program.
-In the previous version, I used the YOLO model to identify the person in the frame, then running the holistic feature extractor model on the cropped frames.
+In the previous version, I used the YOLO model to identify the person in the frame, then ran the holistic feature extractor model on the cropped frames.
 In the new version I removed the YOLO model completely.
 The holistic feature extractor model is run on each frame as soon as it is available.
-Then, once a clip is ready for processing, the video is cropped and the features are resized to match the cropped frame.
+Then, once a clip of 50 frames is ready for processing, the video is cropped and the features are resized to match the cropped frame.

 In this post I will go through the code and talk about how I implemented the new methods.
 Originally I used pandas dataframes for storing the values for each frame.
-After some testing I found that the dataframes were slowing things down.
+After some testing, I found that the dataframes were slowing things down.
 In a few places in the code, converting the data to numpy arrays was faster.
-In the end I still used dataframes to pass variables between functions, but when processing speed was important, the data were coppied to numpy arrays immediately before processing.
+In the end, I still used dataframes to pass variables between functions, but when processing speed was important, the data were coppied to numpy arrays immediately before processing.
 This was my compromise between speed and simplicity.
 I'll talk a bit more about that later.

 ## Class overview